 The last thing you’ll want to do after hours of sitting in a car or on a plane is sitting some more once you reach your destination, but that’s exactly what you should do for your beleaguered varicose veins.
 As soon as you have a chance, sit with your legs elevated.
 This will reduce the pressure of gravity and allow blood to flow easily back up to your heart.
 In fact, propping your feet up so they’re level with or a little higher than your heart is best.

 It’s important to note that if pain or discomfort in your legs doesn’t fade after elevating, stretching, and compressing your legs in stockings, it might be a sign of DVT or a completely unrelated condition like sciatica, which is a nerve near your back that radiates pain down through your leg when pinched.
 So if you’re still not feeling holly-jolly by the next day after traveling, it’s a good idea to consult a doctor.

 Tired of accommodating your varicose veins?
 We can help.

 If you avoid traveling due to the associated pain from varicose veins—or if all the above tips aren’t enough to eliminate your pain and discomfort—maybe it’s time to consider having them removed entirely.
 At San Diego Varicose Vein Treatment Center, we offer several different options for customized treatment of varicose veins.
 You also get the peace of mind that comes from knowing you’re in the hands of a highly skilled and experienced cardiologist, Dr. Behzad Taghizadeh.
-Give us a call to schedule your free consultation today.
+Give us a call to schedule your consultation today.